-Today I’m getting to share one of my favorite new toys with you and give YOU the chance to win them for yourself!!!
+Today I’m getting to share one of my favorite new toys with you.
 I’m joining in with some of my blogging friends to show you how we’re using our new HomeRight paint sprayers and spray shelters.
 Scroll down to see all of their projects… They’re a talented bunch!!!
-HomeRight gave me a paint sprayer and spray shelter to use and also provided THREE products to give away.
-The project and opinions in this post are my own.
+HomeRight gave me a paint sprayer and spray shelter to use but the project and opinions in this post are my own.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!